-Ultimately, the goal of the net promoter system is service delivery innovation to enable a firm to continuously adapt to meet the changing demands of its clients.
+Continuous improvement and adaption: ultimately, the goal of the net promoter system is service innovation to enable a firm to continuously adapt to meet the changing demands of its clients.

 Feedback - either from clients or staff - is the starting point for innovation.